St. George Utah Temple

 The current temple annex

-Over its history, the temple has experienced ten renovations, including repairs to the cupola necessitated by the previously mentioned lightning strike.[37]
-Noteworthy instances include upgrades in 1917, marked by the enlargement of the annex.[38]
-In 1938, significant modifications were made to the floor plan, involving the relocation of endowment rooms from the basement to the main level, the introduction of murals, and the alignment of the temple with architectural trends of the 20th century.[38]
-In 1975, the annex was expanded to facilitate the transition from live actors to a film presentation of the endowment.[38][39]
+Over its history, the temple has experienced ten renovations, including repairs to the cupola necessitated by the previously mentioned lightning strike.[36]
+Noteworthy upgrades occured in 1917, which included an enlargement of the annex.[37]
+In 1938, significant modifications were made to the floor plan, involving the relocation of endowment rooms from the basement to the main level, the introduction of murals, and the alignment of the temple with architectural trends of the 20th century.[37]
+In 1975, the annex was expanded to facilitate the transition from live actors to a film presentation of the endowment.[37][38]

-On November 4, 2019, the temple temporarily closed for renovations.[40][41]
-During this refurbishment period, crews systematically removed specific 20th-century additions with the dual purpose of restoring the original architectural style and incorporating seismic upgrades.[42]
-Renovations throughout the building and on the site included motifs such as a five-point gold star and a quatrefoil.[42]
-Additional elements were introduced, such as a skylight, a bride's plaza, trees and landscaping improvements, an entrance to the baptistry, steel trusses, murals, a new annex, an updated electrical system, and heating and cooling units.[37][42][43]
+On November 4, 2019, the temple temporarily closed for renovations.[39][40]
+During this period, crews removed certain 20th-century additions to restore the original architectural style while also incorporating seismic upgrades.[41]
+Renovations throughout the building and on the site included motifs such as a five-point gold star and a quatrefoil.[41]
+Other additions included a skylight, a bride's plaza, trees and landscaping improvements, an entrance to the baptistry, steel trusses, murals, a new annex, as well as updated electrical, heating, and cooling systems.[36][41][42]

 Design

-The temple was designed by Truman O. Angell under Brigham Young's supervision.[12]
-Angell worked as a carpenter on the Kirtland and Nauvoo temples, from which the design borrows architectural elements.[5]
+The temple was designed by Truman O. Angell under Brigham Young's supervision.[8]
+Angell, who worked as a carpenter on the Kirtland and Nauvoo temples, incorporated architectural elements from both.[43]
 The temple has a rectangular shape made up of two stories, an octagonal spire, and a large assembly hall.
-The temple is situated on a 6.5-acre plot (2.6 ha) with multiple pedestrian plazas, along with gardens, seating elements, and a tiered water feature.[5][12]
+The temple is situated on a 6.5-acre plot (2.6 ha) with multiple pedestrian plazas, along with gardens, seating elements, and a tiered water feature.[43][8]

 Exterior

 While the St. George Temple has a similar overall layout to the Kirtland and Nauvoo temples, the exterior designs differ.
-The St. George Temple has a combination of Neo-Gothic Architecture, combined with a French Norman Revival Style, with parapets and battlements, and inside these towers, Angell introduced hexagonal staircases.[12]
-Certain elements like the neoclassical pilasters of Nauvoo and Kirtland were replaced with thin buttresses, and in the space between them, he added a porthole motif.[6][12]
+The temple combines Neo-Gothic Architecture with a French Norman Revival Style, with parapets and battlements, with hexagonal staircases inside the towers.[8]
+Certain elements like the neoclassical pilasters of Nauvoo and Kirtland were replaced with thin buttresses, and in the space between them, he added a porthole motif.[9][8]
 Contemporary temples such as the Salt Lake City, Logan, and Manti Temples were designed to have the appearance of a fortified castle.[44]
+The temple spans a total of 143,969 square feet (13,400 m2).[43]

 Interior

-Following the renovations in 2023, the design focused on evoking the historical pioneer era.[42]
+Following the renovations in 2023, the temple was updated to reflect the historical pioneer era.[41]
 According to Andy Kirby, the director of the Church's historic temple renovations, "The interior design matches the historic temple and furnishings that would have been appropriate in the 1870s and 1880s."[47]
 Lighting fixtures match the time period with wheel-cut glass shades with a gothic/grapevine design.[47][48]
 The millwork is period-specific throughout the building.[48]
-The 2023 updates also introduced new murals for each instruction room, commissioned by three different artists.
-Each mural was crafted to "capture the rugged natural beauty of the southwest Utah landscape."[42]
+Additionally, new murals were introduced for each instruction room, commissioned by three different artists.
+Each was crafted to "capture the rugged natural beauty of the southwest Utah landscape."[41]

 Admittance

 Like all temples of the church, the St. George Temple is not used for Sunday worship services.[49]
-To members of the church, temples are regarded as sacred houses of the Lord.
-Church members with a current temple recommend can enter for worship.[49]
-The visitors’ center is available to the public.[42][50]
+To members of the church, temples are regarded as sacred houses of the Lord and are only accessible to members with a current temple recommend.[49]
+The visitors’ center, however, is open to the public.[41][50]

 Presidents